kgruiz/to-zsh/README.md

 # to-zsh

-**`to-zsh` provides persistent, keyword-based directory shortcuts for Zsh, streamlining your command-line navigation.**

-Eliminate the need to repeatedly type lengthy directory paths.
-With `to-zsh`, assign memorable keywords to frequently accessed directories and jump to them instantly.
+`to-zsh` provides persistent, keyword-based directory shortcuts for Zsh, streamlining your command-line navigation.
+It eliminates the need to repeatedly type lengthy directory paths by allowing you to assign memorable keywords to frequently accessed directories and jump to them instantly.

 ## Table of Contents